Stephen E. Sokach, 71, of West Pittston, rose into the Kingdom of God with Jesus on Easter Sunday, March 31, 2013, surrounded by his loving family.

 His heart remains with Judy forever.

-He is also survived by his son, Stephen John, wife, Jeriann, and their children, Carly, Stephanie and Alexis; daughter, Dr. Mary Elizabeth, husband, Donnie, and their children, Tristan, Stephen and Blaise; sister, Mary Ann Smutko; and numerous nieces and nephews.
+He is also survived by his son, Stephen John, his wife, Jeriann, and their children, Carly, Stephanie and Alexis; daughter, Dr. Mary Elizabeth, her husband, Donnie, and their children, Tristan, Stephen and Blaise; sister, Mary Ann Smutko; and numerous nieces and nephews.

 Memorial contributions may be made to the Exeter Lions Club or the West Pittston Library.